threadi/wp-personio-integration-light/doc/hooks.md

 ### `personio_integration_schedules`

 *Add custom schedules to use.
-This must be objects based on App\Plugin\Schedules_Base.*
+This must be objects based on PersonioIntegrationLight\Plugin\Schedules_Base.*

 **Arguments**